RTippin/messenger/docs/ChatBots.md

 - This is helpful when your handler did not perform an action (perhaps an API call that was denied), and you can ensure any cooldowns defined on that bot action are removed.

 ### `composer()`
-- Returns a [MessengerComposer][link-messenger-composer] instance with the `TO` preset with the messages thread, and `FROM` preset as the bot the action belongs to.
+- Returns a [MessengerComposer][link-messenger-composer] instance with the `TO` preset with the thread our triggering message belong to, and `FROM` preset as the BOT the action triggered belongs to.
     - Please note that each time you call `$this->composer()`, you will be given a new instance.
 - This has the most common use cases for what a bot may do (message, send an image/audio/document message, add message reaction, knock)
     - `silent()` Silences any realtime broadcast.